Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 where $\mu$ is the regularization scale and $a(\mu)$ is the subtraction constant to cancel the $\mu$ dependence of the loop function.
 We may also introduce a hard cut-off parameter $\Lambda$ for the three momentum.
 The $k_0$ component in Eq.~\eqref{eq:loopfun} can be integrated out in the c.m.s, and the loop function reads~\cite{Oller:1997ti,Oller:1998hw}

 Constrained by the unitary relation, the two regularization schemes ensure the same imaginary parts.
 The analytical continuation to the second Riemann sheet is achieved by

 However, their real parts depend on $a(\mu)$ or $\Lambda$.
-For such a nonperturbative approach, the renormalization is not transparent.
-The subtraction $a(\mu)$ or the cutoff $\Lambda$ should be determined by fitting the experimental results.
-In Ref.~\cite{Guo:2006fu}, the typical value of the $\Lambda$ was estimated as $\Lambda\sim\sqrt{\Lambda_{\chi}^{2}-m_{\varphi}^{2}}\sim0.8\pm0.2~\text{GeV} $, where $\Lambda_{\chi}\sim1$ GeV and $m_{\varphi}$ is the mass of the light mesons such as $\pi$, $\phi$, or $\rho$.
-With the above estimation, the subtraction term in the dimensional regularization can be estimated by requiring the two schemes giving the same results in the low energy region.
-See Refs.~\cite{Oller:1998hw,Wu:2010rv} for the discussions on their relations.
+For such a nonperturbative approach, the renormalization is not transparent. { For example, there are no free LECs in the LO Lagrangians contributing to the $\pi\pi$ scattering~\cite{Oller:1997ti} to absorb the cutoff-dependence in $G(\sqrt{s})$.
+The $a(\mu)$ or $\Lambda$ can only be determined phenomenologically~\cite{Oller:1997ti}.
+However, in the spirit of EFT, one can expect that the regulator dependence will become weaker as one goes to the high orders.} In Ref.~\cite{Guo:2006fu}, the typical value of the $\Lambda$ was estimated as $\Lambda\sim\sqrt{\Lambda_{\chi}^{2}-m_{\varphi}^{2}}\sim0.8\pm0.2~\text{GeV} $, where $\Lambda_{\chi}\sim1$ GeV and $m_{\varphi}$ is the mass of the light mesons such as $\pi$, {$K$ or $\eta$}.With the above estimation, the subtraction term in the dimensional regularization can be estimated by requiring the two schemes giving the same results in the low energy region.
+See Refs.~\cite{Oller:1998hw,Wu:2010rv} for the discussions on their relations. {One can get the regulator-independent results via some other unitary approaches, e.g. the inverse amplitude method in Sec.~\ref{sec:iam}.}

 The above equations can be extended to the coupled-channel cases.
 The $T$-matrix, the potential $V$, and $G$ become the $n\times n$ matrix ($n$ is the number of the coupled channels), in which $G $ is a diagonal matrix.